interledger/web-monetization-extension/test/testplan/testplan.md

 ##### Test ID: 2.3.1.1
 **Function**: Make continuous payments
-**Description**: Send continuous WM payments to a monetized website
+**Description**: Send continuous WM payments to a monetized website.
 **Risk**: R3 (security of funds)
 **Preconditions**:
 1. The extension is connected to your wallet.